Joseph Beninati: Controversies

 In 2007, Antares was sued for rent hikes in their condominiums, Greenwich Oaks and Greenwich Place.
 Antares obtained the buildings for $223 million, a Connecticut real estate record at the time.

 In December 2007, a construction company called William Paul Inc. sued Antares.
 The owner said that Antares did not pay him the full profit share and management fees that he was entitled to.
 The suit was dropped, and no payments were made to the plaintiff.

 In 2008, three investors in Antares Mansions sued for repayment of the $4.5 million invested in the project.
 The suit was settled.

 In June 2021, a Texas federal bankruptcy judge discharged 100% of all specious New York State court claims by a creditor against Mr. Beninati personally, as well as the Beninati Family Office’s substantial assets.
 The creditor used a 2016 New York state court judgement against Mr. Beninati personally to thoroughly examine and unsuccessfully attack Mr. Beninati’s family office assets in a Texas federal court.

 Philanthropy

 The Beninati Family Office supports the Tunnel to Towers Foundation and St. Jude Hospital.

 Beninati endowed for Choate Rosemary Hall the Beninati Family Scholarship which is awarded each year.

 In 2007, Beninati was given the co-Man of the Year award by March of Dimes Connecticut Chapter.
 In addition, Antares contributed the land for the construction of the Waterside School in Stamford, Connecticut.

 Honors and awards

-Beninati was given an Entrepreneur Award by the Harvard Business School Club, New York Chapter and was named an Entrepreneur of the Year by Ernst & Young during his time at Greenwich Technology Partners.
+Beninati was named an Entrepreneur of the Year by Ernst & Young during his time at Greenwich Technology Partners.

 Inc. Magazine named Beninati and Antares in their 30 Under 30.

 Antares was awarded Deal of the Year for its purchase of 100 West Putnam in Greenwich, Connecticut, and the redesign of that building earned it a BOMA building award.

 Beninati was a member and board member of Young Presidents' Organization–Fairchester Chapter.